Howard Bowen

 Howard Rothmann Bowen (October 27, 1908 – December 22, 1989) was an American economist and college president.
 He served as the 7th president of Grinnell College from 1955 to 1964 and as the fourteenth president of the University of Iowa from 1964 to 1969.
 Bowen then served as president of Claremont Graduate University from 1970 to 1971.
 He is remembered for the formulation of "Bowen's law," a description of spending in higher education.

 Biography

 Early life and education

 Bowen was born in Spokane, Washington.
-He earned both his Bachelor of Arts degree and Master of Arts degreeWashington State University in 1929 and 1933 respectively.
+He earned both his Bachelor of Arts degree and Master of Arts degree Washington State University in 1929 and 1933 respectively.
 He did his doctoral studies at the University of Iowa and received his Ph.D. in 1935.
 Bowen then went on to pursue his postdoctoral study at the University of Cambridge, England, and the London School of Economics from 1937 to 1938.

 Marriage and children

 He married Lois B. Schilling of Green Bay, Wisconsin, in 1935.
 The couple had two sons.